CR6Community/CR-6-touchscreen/README.md

 Virtual Pointer addresses are shared between buttons, so the "Key Data" is used to distinguish between the actual key pressed.

+## Touch screen configuration

+The touch screen configuration file "T5LCFG_272480.CFG" has its specification describer in [T5L_DGUSII Application Development Guide20200902.pdf](./docs/vendor/T5L_DGUSII%20Application%20Development%20Guide20200902.pdf)] chapter 4.
+You can use an editor like HxD to explore and edit it (with caution!).

 ## Other documentation

 Vendor documentation is mirrored to the [doc/vendor](doc/vendor) folder.